📅 Updated June 2026🕒 10 min read✓ Medically Reviewed

 ③ Slow or Difficult Customer Support Response Industry-Wide

-Delayed support response is the most common complaint category across GLP-1 telehealth at scale — it's not unique to Hims.
-Hims serves millions of patients across multiple health conditions.
+Delayed support response is the most common complaint category across GLP-1 telehealth at scale — not unique to Hims.
 Their support team handles volume across sexual health, hair loss, skincare, mental health, and weight loss simultaneously.
-GLP-1 clinical questions (dose adjustments, side effect management, injection technique) require provider-level responses rather than basic customer service responses, which creates additional latency.
-Response times of 24–72 hours for non-urgent clinical questions are common across the category.

 What to do about it:

-For non-urgent clinical questions: use Hims' asynchronous provider messaging and allow 48–72 hours for response.
-For urgent clinical concerns: contact your primary care physician, call 911, or go to urgent care rather than waiting for telehealth response.
-For prescription management questions (refills, dose changes): initiate at least 1–2 weeks before you need the medication.
+For non-urgent questions, use async messaging and allow 48–72 hours.
+For urgent clinical concerns, contact your PCP or urgent care rather than waiting for telehealth response.

 ④ Cancellation Friction and Auto-Renewal Charges Industry-Wide